-- respects and conserves the existing linear form of Houghton village, avoiding further encroachment onto the valley side and development on the valley floor; and - 2. does not lead to the coalescence of settlements, so as to protect the physical separation between Houghton and adjoining settlements; and - 3. minimises the impact on landscape character and positively enhances the sense of place and local distinctiveness, taking account of policy HTN4; and - 4. provides for any impacts to be satisfactorily mitigated by a landscaping scheme which is itself acceptable.
+- 1. respects and conserves the existing linear form of Houghton village, avoiding further encroachment onto the valley side and development on the valley floor; and - 2. does not lead to the coalescence of settlements, so as to protect the physical separation between Houghton and adjoining settlements; and - 3. minimises the impact on landscape character and positively enhances the sense of place and local distinctiveness, taking account of policy HTN4; and - 4. provides for any impacts to be satisfactorily mitigated by a landscaping scheme which is itself not out of character with the local landscape.